 The mask itself costs just $20 on Amazon, making it one of the cheapest on the market.
 But some consumers aren’t so thrilled about having to purchase an activator every month.

 Most important to remember, however, is that this mask is only designed to treat acne.
 Thus, it won’t work for those hoping to reduce their wrinkles or address other skin issues.

 Want a face and neck like Jessica Alba’s?
 This kind of mask is apparently her favourite!

 A whopping 192 red and blue LED lights will help kill bacteria, prevent breakouts, and minimise scarring, fine lines, and wrinkles.
 The device offers three program selections: red/infrared, blue/infrared or red/blue/infrared.

-The mask comes with a padded travel case, and due to the face and neck components, this mask is quite heavy at about 10 pounds, and so should only be used in a reclining position.
-It’s also a bit pricier due to its neck component, but it definitely works to protect you from a dreaded turkey-neck!
+The mask comes with a padded travel case.
+Due to the face and neck components, this is quite heavy.
+In fact, it weighs in at about 10 pounds, so should only be used in a reclining position.
+But it definitely works to protect you from a dreaded turkey-neck!

 Three light settings — red, blue, and green — treat various skin conditions.
 The red light stimulates the production of collagen, repairing damaged or replacing old tissue, whilst the blue light kills bacteria, decreasing acne breakouts, inflammation, and hypersensitivity, and the green one balances pigment, speeds up the healing process, and lightens any scarring that may be present.

-There are protective gaskets around the eyeholes so you don’t have to wear goggles with this mask, something many reviewers appreciate about the product.
-You can also make the lights as dim or bright as you please since there are 5 different illumination levels to choose from.
+There are protective gaskets around the mask’s eye holes.
+That means you don’t have to wear goggles with this mask.
+It’s something many reviewers appreciate about the product!
+You can also make the lights as dim or bright as you please.
+In fact, there are 5 different illumination levels to choose from.